Ember days: Origins

 The term Ember days refers to three days set apart for fasting, abstinence, and prayer during each of the four seasons of the year.
 The purpose of their introduction was to thank God for the gifts of nature, to teach men to make use of them in moderation, and to assist the needy.

-Possibly occasioned by the agricultural feasts of ancient Rome, they came to be observed by Christians for the sanctification of the different seasons of the year.
+Possibly originating in the agricultural feasts of ancient Rome, they came to be observed by Christians for the sanctification of the different seasons of the year.
 James G. Sabak argues that the Embertide vigils were "...not based on imitating agrarian models of pre-Christian Roman practices, but rather on an eschatological rendering of the year punctuated by the solstices and equinoxes, and thus underscores the eschatological significance of all liturgical vigils in the city of Rome."

 At first, the Church in Rome had fasts in June, September, and December.
 The Liber Pontificalis ascribes to Pope Callixtus I (217–222) a law regulating the fast, although Leo the Great (440–461) considers it an Apostolic institution.
 When the fourth season was added cannot be ascertained, but Pope Gelasius I (492–496) speaks of all four.
 The earliest mention of four seasonal fasts is known from the writings of Philastrius, bishop of Brescia (died ca 387) (De haeres.
 119).
 He also connects them with the great Christian festivals.

 As the Ember Days came to be associated with great feast days, they later lost their connection to agriculture and came to be regarded solely as days of penitence and prayer.
 It is only the Michaelmas Embertide, which falls around the autumn harvest, that retains any connection to the original purpose.